 It’s tough to say when exactly Everwild will be released since a large portion of Rare’s staff is already busy working on new content for Seas of Thieves.
 We know the game is being developed by a diverse team of industry veterans whose past credits include Fable Legends, Conker’s Bad Fur Day, Banjo-Kazooie: Nuts and Bolts, and Sonic & All-Stars Racing Transformed.

 Judging by the scope and size suggested in the trailer, along with the timing of the announcement, the game will most likely release sometime in 2020.
 Considering Microsoft-published titles usually come to both Xbox One and Windows PC, we can expect Everwild to receive the same treatment.
 It’s also possible the game will be ported to Microsoft’s new Xbox Series X when the console launches Holiday 2020.

 Breaking down the trailer

-Fast-forward and it’s revealed that this world is also shared with humans, as we can see a white-haired woman in a blue robe and a male wearing a brown tunic exploring a forest and gazing upon various creatures.
+Fast-forward, and it’s revealed that this world is also shared with humans, as we can see a white-haired woman in a blue robe and a male wearing a brown tunic exploring a forest and gazing upon various creatures.
 Not every animal in Everwild appears to be friendly, as we get a clear shot of a mean-looking mountain lion hovering over a deer’s carcass.
-Considering many of the creatures appear biologically different than their real-life counterparts, we can safely assume Everwild is a fantasy game.
+Considering many of the creatures appear to be biologically different from their real-life counterparts, we can safely assume Everwild is a fantasy game.

 Mood and atmosphere

-The game appears to be emphasizing nature and the balance of life from a positive perspective.
-Also, it’s clear that a noticeable amount of care and attention to detail have been paid towards establishing the game’s atmosphere, which evokes feelings of wonder and peacefulness.
-In a November 2019 developer news blog, Rare studio head Craig Duncan goes into further detail:
+The game seems to be emphasizing nature and the balance of life from a positive perspective.
+Also, a noticeable amount of care and attention to detail has been paid towards establishing the game’s atmosphere, which evokes feelings of wonder and peace.
+In a November 2019 developer news blog, Rare studio head Craig Duncan going into further detail: